Apple to make its own 5G iPhone modem after $1 billion Intel deal

 Apple is on its way to making a 5G iPhone with its own modem thanks to today's $1 billion acquisition of the Intel's smartphone modem business.

-The Apple-Intel deal will see approximately 2,200 Intel employees join Apple, along with intellectual property, equipment and leases, according to an official announcement.
+The Apple-Intel deal will see approximately 2,200 Intel employees join Apple, along with all-important intellectual property, equipment and leases, according to a newly released official announcement.
 In the end, Apple will hold a combined 17,000 wireless technology patents.

 “This agreement enables us to focus on developing technology for the 5G network while retaining critical intellectual property and modem technology that our team has created,” said Intel CEO Bob Swan in a statement.